Jiayi666/Jiayi666.github.io/_posts/2016-07-15-ipython-environment.md

 #### Profiling

 *	When developing high performance calculating program, it's important to have a global view of **how much time was cost by each function**, here you need profiling.
-*	In IPython, `%run -p` and `%prun` magic function are used to display the profiling:
+*	In IPython, `%run -p` and `%prun` magic function are used to display the profiling.

 <pre>
 		In [572]: %prun add_and_sum(x, y)